 Women in the Housing & Real Ecosystem (NAWRB) is seeking additional senior executive women to join our exclusive NAWRB Diversity & Inclusion Leadership Council (NDILC), dedicated to raising the number of women leaders and growing women’s employment and empowerment at all levels in the housing ecosystem.
 Our Council, comprised of senior executive women, works diligently toward gender equality and obtaining equal opportunity for women across America.

-In 2015, NAWRB introduced our Diversity and Inclusion Leadership Council, dedicated to raising the number of women leaders and growing women’s employment and empowerment at all levels in the housing ecosystem.Our Council, comprised of senior executive women, works diligently toward gender equality and obtaining equal opportunity for women across America.
 The leaders on the NDILC work together to achieve their shared goals by leveraging each other’s resources, offering mentorship and education training, sharing opportunities for women’s advancement and highlighting individuals and organizations who are making a difference in achieving gender parity.
-Council members can focus their efforts in the following sub-committees:

-- NAWRB Logo for marketing materials and promotion.
+- NAWRB & NDILC Logo for Marketing Materials

 NDILC Ten Women Leadership Principles: :

 1. Acknowledge Trailblazers: Know and learn from the women who came before you.
 We are all standing on the shoulders of giants.

 2. Keep Achieving: Effective leaders always keep learning.
 There is always something to learn and improve upon.

 3. Believe: Whatever the mind can conceive, it can achieve.